Jenkins X assumes each user has access to the same development kubernetes cluster that Jenkins X is running on.

 If you are using Google’s GKE then you can browse the GKE Console to view all the clusters and click on the Connect button next to your development cluster and then that lets you copy/paste the command to connect to the cluster.

-Also CloudBees have a commercial addon to Jenkins X called CloudBees Core which adds Single Sign On and a single pane of glass UI to visualise teams, pipelines, logs, environments, applications, versions and infrastructure.
-This will hopefully be available as a freemium distribution soon.
-The CloudBees Core UI provides an easy way for anyone in your team to login to Jenkins X from the command line with the Connect button on the Teams page which uses jx login
+Also CloudBees are working on a distribution of Jenkins X which will include single sign on together with an awesome web UI to visualise teams, pipelines, logs, environments, applications, versions and infrastructure.
+The CloudBees UI provides an easy way for anyone in your team to login to Jenkins X from the command line with the Connect button on the Teams page which uses jx login

 Once the user has access to the kubernetes cluster